 Dust or Magic Logo

-The Eight Annual Children's New Media Design Institute
+The Eighth Annual Children's New Media Design Institute

 November 2-4, 2008 in Lambertville, New Jersey